RAHUL-AMBARAGONDA/azure-secure-three-tier-architecture/README.md

 --generate-ssh-keys
 ```

-- What happens?
+-**What happens**?
 A managed Kubernetes cluster (`AKSCluster`) is created with 3 nodes (VMs) that will host your containers.
 The `--enable-addons monitoring` flag enables Azure Monitor to collect logs and metrics from your AKS cluster.
 SSH keys are generated to securely connect to the cluster.

-Connect to AKS Cluster Using Kubectl
+**Connect to AKS Cluster Using Kubectl**

 `kubectl` is the command-line tool used to manage Kubernetes clusters.
 Here, we connect to the AKS cluster.